“She felt her heart beginning to beat again, and the blood flowing inside her flesh like a river of milk.” ~ Gustave Flaubert [Madame Bovary]

 “” I knew from that moment on, till my dying day, I would be in love with Emma Bovary.”
 Thus, Mario Vargas Llosa, Peruvian novelist and presidential candidate, paid tribute to his lifelong passion for Flaubert’s Madame Bovary.” ~ Lucy Pollard-Gott [The Fictional 100]

 Fevers of flesh.
 Passion particles.
 Deep secret pathways and underground longings.
 Sooner than later the silence of silence became her own silence and killed what was left of Emma.

 Life lied.
 Lover lied.
 All a lie.
 Shipwrecked, she struggled with spirit and dragged herself one tick at a time through the hair curls of life.
-Marriage!
-Did you not promise Emma happiness, happiness with the fulfillment of duty and a ring?
+Marriage.
+Did you not promise Emma happiness, happiness and blessedness with the fulfillment of duty and a ring?
 Emptiness not happiness puncturing holes in a woman’s heart.
 Capsized, it sank to a bottomless chaos.
 Death of the rapture of wife.